NeuralNinja110/Gs_test/README.md

 - Configurable refresh intervals
 - Fallback mechanisms for offline scenarios

+## ⚠️ Disclaimer

+The deployment of this project ([vectorinnovate.com](https://vectorinnovate.com)) has been performed through our **private repository**, which contains sensitive data such as:

+- API keys
+- Security account token JSON files
+- Other confidential configurations

+As a result, we are unable to make that repository public.
+All commits and version history since the beginning of the project were maintained in the private repository.

+This repository serves as the **public version of the project**, stripped of all sensitive information.
+You can still run the project locally by setting the necessary environment variables.

+Please refer to the `.env.example` file to configure your local environment.

 ## 📈 Future Enhancements

 - Machine learning integration for catch prediction and potential fishing zone